(as approved on November 9, 2020)

 - Production Staff Member – a member who has been accepted into the Company, either as a volunteer or on a paid basis, for the purpose of carrying out any nonperforming function such as production or business activities;

 - Honorary Member – one who has been a Company member for at least five years and has made outstanding contributions to the growth and development of the Company, as recognized and designated by a majority vote of the members present at the Annual Meeting.
 Current honorary members are listed in Appendix A attached hereto.
 This Appendix A may be amended in accordance with the addition of names pursuant to the process discussed above, as authorized by the President and is not considered to be an Amendment to the Constitution.

 - Founding Member – any of the three founders of the Company (Sally Buckstone, Norman “Buddy” Packer and Martin Waters), who shall also be considered lifetime members of the Company.

-Section 2: The membership year shall extend from September 1 through August 31, with any member considered an active member until such time as one full membership year passes in which he/she has not satisfied the requirements for membership.
-Honorary and founding members, however, shall retain their membership for the duration of their lives.
+Section 2: The membership year shall extend from September 1 through August 31, with any Member considered an active member until such time as one full membership year passes in which he/she has not satisfied the requirements for membership.
+Honorary and Founding members, however, shall retain their membership for the duration of their lives.

-Section 2: The executive board may, at its discretion, set up any committee it deems necessary for the efficient operation of the company, and disband any such committee once it deems that committee’s function to be no longer necessary.
+Section 2: The Executive Board may, at its discretion, set up any committee it deems necessary for the efficient operation of the Company, and disband any such committee once it deems that committee’s function to be no longer necessary.

 Article IV: Duties of Elected Officers

-Section 4: The Secretary shall keep and maintain records and minutes of all meetings of the Company and the executive board, and if so directed shall take attendance at all meetings, rehearsals and performances.
-Additionally, the Secretary shall conduct such correspondence as may be directed by the President or executive board, ensure that all members are notified of all meetings in a timely manner, and maintain an up-to-date membership list.
+Section 4: The Secretary shall keep and maintain records and minutes of all meetings of the Company and the Executive Board, and if so directed shall take attendance at all meetings, rehearsals and performances.
+Additionally, the Secretary shall conduct such correspondence as may be directed by the President or Executive Board, ensure that all members are notified of all meetings in a timely manner, and maintain an up-to-date membership list.